Over a year ago, life gave us a chance to make some major memories.

 Quickly we had to scrap our plans to spend the night at Wichita Falls.

 The rain got soo bad that we had to make a stop in the emergency shoulder area.
 As the weather conditions were getting worse and worse we just could not afford to stay parked there.
-We were barely safe from the cars and the trucks crossing us and realized it was only a matter of time when one would hit us.
+We were barely safe from the cars and the trucks crossing us and realized it was only a matter of time before one would hit us.

 All the hotels were full and we had no option but to stay at Days Inn by Wyndham on Avenue F.

 It was not the cleanest place and our room was dingy with old carpets and furnishings.
 Shaken from our journey and too tired to even move, we were happy to have found a place to sleep.
-We work up early morning thanks to the uncomfortable beds and checked out without trying the breakfast as we had no expectations.
+We woke up early morning thanks to the uncomfortable beds and checked out without trying the breakfast as we had no expectations.

 Maybe we just got a bad room since when I checked later the hotel did have good reviews.